MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-multiple-active-directory.md

 Customizing the value of the newly introduced subdomain parameter in the  active directory configuration spec is optional.
 By default, the BDC cluster name or namespace name will be used to compute the value of subdomain setting.
 When users want to override the subdomain name, they can do so using the new subdomain parameter being introduced in the active directory configuration spec.

-### Solution to solve the problem regarding account names uniqueness
+#### Solution to solve the problem regarding account names uniqueness

 In order to update the account names to a scheme that guarantees uniqueness we introduced the concept of account prefix.
 The account prefix is a portion of the account name that is unique between any two clusters.
 The remaining portion of the account name is constant for a given service.
 The new format of the account name will look like `<prefix>-<name>-<podId>`.

 >[!NOTE]
-> Active Directory requires the names to be limited to 20 characters.
+>Active Directory requires the account names to be limited to 20 characters.
+BDC cluster needs to use 8 of the characters for distinguishing pods and StatefulSets.
+This leaves us 12 characters as a limit for the account prefix
-> Big Data Clusters assign:
->
-> - 2 characters for pod id
-> - 4 characters for the static name in the middle
-> - 2 hyphens
-> - 12 characters for the account prefix.

 Customizing the account name is optional.
 Use the `accountPrefix` parameter in the active directory configuration spec.
 SQL Server 2019 CU5 introduces `accountPrefix` in the configuration spec.
 By default, the subdomain name is used as the account prefix.
 If the subdomain name is longer than the 12 characters, the initial 12-characters substring of the subdomain name are used as account prefix.